 Until Kingdom of the Crystal Skull, The Temple of Doom was regarded by most as the weakest Indiana Jones flick.
 The love interest is annoying, juvenile humor abounds in some scenes, and there was perhaps a little too much dark elements, creating the PG-13 rating.
 Still, Spielberg’s worst movies are still a cut above most other films and aside from the whipping scene I don’t think it’s too much darker than the other ones, which had their fair share of skeletons and grisly deaths.
 This time Indiana Jones adventures around South Asia, seeking the Sankara stones an fighting an evil Kali cult along the way.
 John Williams crafts a fine follow-up to his Raiders score, though the music feels much lighter this time around.
 The Temple of Doom is the most enthusiastic musical entry in the series, with several themes continuously popping up in racing action cues.

-The only returning theme is that for Indiana Jones himself, as no characters or ideas return from Raiders, but this theme is used quite liberally across the score.
+The only returning theme is that for Indiana Jones himself, as no other characters or ideas return from Raiders, but this theme is used quite liberally across the score.
 There are four new major themes.
 The first to make its appearance, and the most frequently used, is that for Asian kid sidekick Short Round.
 It’s playful, but does reach sweeping heights several times.
-By the way, the track “Short Round’s Theme” isn’t really a suite, but a direct cue which also references the slave children theme.
+By the way, the track “Short Round’s Theme” isn’t really a suite, but a direct cue which also references the slave children’s theme.
 This theme also appears for the village where the children are abducted from.
-It’s considered the highlight of the soundtrack, with “Slave Children’s Crusade” featuring on John Williams compilation albums.
+It’s considered the highlight of the soundtrack, with “Slave Children’s Crusade” often appearing on John Williams compilation albums.